Skip to main content

 Who studies the family history of people with no descendants?

-Professor of family history Amy Harris does.
+History Professor Amy Harris does.
 Her research expands the traditional definition of family and ancestors by focusing on those often overlooked in both genealogical records and historical narratives — the unmarried and childless.

 Harris family in 1978.
 Amy Harris is the youngest of nine children in her family of origin.
 Photo courtesy of Amy Harris.